agroza/romfontr/README.md

 Where:
-  -help     shows this screen; all other parameters are ignored -u        updates the ROM 8-bit checksum
-  -offset   specifies the hexadecimal font index in the binary Video ROM file
+  -help     shows this screen; all other parameters are ignored -u        updates the video ROM file 8-bit checksum -offset   specifies the hexadecimal font offset in the binary video ROM file
-            if set to AUTO, the program will try to figure out the font offset -romfile  specifies the path and filename of the binary Video ROM file -fontfile specifies the path and filename of the binary Fonts ROM file
+            if set to AUTO, the program will try to figure out the font offset according to the given binary font file -romfile  specifies the path and filename of the binary video ROM file -fontfile specifies the path and filename of the binary font file
 ```